 Note: The underlined part of the headlines above represent the long-tail keywords that were naturally integrated.

-Another approach you could take is to check out popular magazines for headlines that have been written and tested by professional writers.
+Another approach that you could take is to check out popular magazines for headlines that have been written and tested by professional writers.

 i).
 Visit Magazines.com: Type your subject – e.g., “fitness” – into the search box, then click the search icon.